James L. Dennis: State judicial service

 Dennis became a judge on the Fourth Judicial District Court of Louisiana, based in Monroe and served for two years from 1972 to 1974.
 He then served on the Louisiana Circuit Court of Appeal for the Second Circuit, based in Shreveport, from 1974 to 1975.
 From 1975 to 1995, he was an associate justice of the seven-member Louisiana Supreme Court.

 Federal judicial service

 On January 31, 1995, Dennis was nominated by President Bill Clinton to a seat on the United States Court of Appeals for the Fifth Circuit vacated by Charles Clark.
 Dennis was confirmed by the United States Senate on September 28, 1995, and received his commission on October 2, 1995.
-Dennis will assume senior status when his successor is confirmed by the Senate.
+Dennis announced that he will assume senior status upon confirmation of his successor.
 He assumed senior status on December 16, 2022.

-Dennis is a liberal, and has been criticized by his conservative colleagues Edith Jones and Edith Brown Clement.
+Dennis is liberal relative to the Fifth Circuit overall, and has at times been in conflict with conservative judges such as Chief Judge Edith Jones and Judge Edith Brown Clement.

-Dennis's former law clerks include John Bel Edwards, the 56th and current governor of Louisiana, and Harlin D. Hale, the current chief judge of the United States Bankruptcy Court for the Northern District of Texas.
+Dennis's former law clerks include John Bel Edwards, the 56th governor of Louisiana, and Harlin D. Hale, the former chief judge of the United States Bankruptcy Court for the Northern District of Texas.